Discover more from Alex Ewerlöf Notes

 Cons

-Unlike time-based SLI, it is hard to tell the status based on recent data (there’s no time slot).
+Unlike time-based SLI, it is hard to tell the status based on recent data (there’s no time slice).
 We need the data for the entire evaluation window.

 It is more punishing the team when a high number of bad events happen in a short time and can practically burn the entire error budget.
 One could argue that that these spikes in load are exactly why we’re measuring service levels in the first place.